Gap Theorem on Riemannian manifolds using Ricci flow: Introduction

-We also note here that $g_0$ is not necessarily of Euclidean volume growth.
-It is interesting to compare this with the Bryant expanding Ricci soliton with positive curvature operator which has Euclidean volume growth and $|\Rm|\leq C(d_g(x,x_0)^2+1)^{-1}$ but is non-flat (see \cite{Bryant2005, ChowBookI}).
-The next Theorem shows that in the case of Euclidean volume growth, if we strengthen the decay rate slightly even in the average sense, then the manifold is necessarily isometric to the Euclidean space.
+On the other hand, it is interesting to compare Theorem~\ref{Thm:GapTheorem-higherD} with the Bryant expanding Ricci soliton with positive curvature operator which has Euclidean volume growth and $|\Rm|\leq C(d_g(x,x_0)^2+1)^{-1}$ but is non-flat (see \cite{Bryant2005, ChowBookI}).
+Using the method we develop in the proof of Theorem~\ref{Thm:GapTheorem-higherD}, we shows that in the case of Euclidean volume growth, if we strengthen the decay rate slightly even in the average sense, then the manifold is necessarily isometric to the Euclidean space.
 In this sense, the gap Theorem is optimal.